Kaori61/Kaori61/README.md

 - #### [Analysing Crime trends](https://github.com/Kaori61/crime-data-analysis)
 Personal capstone project analysing crime trends across London using MET Police data, to uncover insights to support strategic decision-making.
 Used **Python** for data cleaning, **exploratory data analysis (EDA)**, **hypothesis testing**, and building a **regression model** to forecast crime trends.
 Designed interactive **Tableau dashboards** to visualise borough-level patterns, highlight high-crime areas, and identify common crime types.
-Insights from the analysis were intended to demonstrate how data could be used to inform resource allocation and public safety strategies.
+Insights from the analysis aimed to demonstrate how data can be used to inform resource allocation and public safety strategies.

 **Tools used**: Python (Pandas, NumPy, Seaborn, Matplotlib, Plotly, Scikit-learn), Tableau, GitHub